bluedrop-learning-networks/eslint-config-bluedrop/README.md

 1. Ensure you have installed the dependencies from General Setup
 1. Add `"extends": "bluedrop/ecmascript-8"` to your ESLint config file

+## Versioning

+This project follows [Semantic Versioning](http://semver.org/) as closely as possible.
+A MAJOR change would be caused by including a rule that could cause a passing code base to fail.
+A MINOR change is a modification or removal of a rule that would not cause existing passing code to fail.
+A PATCH would be any fix that doesn't cause any changes to rules.

 ## Contributing

 Add new rule definitions under the files located in `rules` ensuring to keep the rule correctly categorized and in the